 Getting There: Most travelers fly into St. Maarten

-and then take a small commuter plane over.
+and then take a ferry or small commuter plane over.
 Connections are also possible

 through Guadeloupe, San Juan and St. Thomas.
 The airport here is known